jothamsl/Learning-C-/README.md

 abstractly broken down without too much detail but not too ambiguous.

 ## Features
-* The repository provides implementation of various concepts in C++
+* Implementation of Fundamental concepts of C++
+* Basic Algorithms from search, sort and AI
+* Real World programs
-* TO be continued
+* To be continued

 ## Instructions
 Each section (.cpp file) has a number which shows the order by which you should